Dr Abdulkader Mostafa is Assistant Professor in finance, where he teaches various finance courses since joining Edinburgh Business School in 2012.

 Fadel, L., Mostafa, A. Brown, K. (2017) in Nic Craith, M. and Strani, K. (Eds.)
 ‘Intercultural Issues in Finance’, Intercultural Issues in Business Management (core course C48IB in the International Business Management Programme, HWU).

-Jones, C. and Mostafa, A. (Accepted 2018) ‘The Financial Returns from Buying versus Renting: The experience of first time buyers in different regions of Britain’ the Journal of European Real Estate Research.
+Mostafa, A. and Jones, C. (2019) ‘The Financial Returns from Buying versus Renting: The experience of first time buyers in different regions of Britain’ the Journal of European Real Estate Research.